erfanhajibandeh/wds-leak-detection/README.md

-# Multi-Objective Optimization using Genetic Algorithm and Ant Colony Optimization
+# Multi-Objective Optimization using Genetic Algorithm and Ant Colony Modles

 ## Summary and Publication